ansible-collections/community.hashi_vault/docs/docsite/rst/contributor_guide.rst

     $ popd
     $ ansible-test integration --docker default --docker-network hashi_vault_default -v

-The ``--docker-network`` part is important, because it will ensure that the Ansible test container is in the same network as the dependency containers, that way the test container can reach them by their container names.
+The ``--docker-network`` part is important, because it ensures that the Ansible test container is in the same network as the dependency containers, that way the test container can reach them by their container names.
 The network name, ``hashi_vault_default`` comes from the default docker-compose project name used by this role (``hashi_vault``).
 See the :ref:`customization section <ansible_collections.community.hashi_vault.docsite.contributor_guide.localenv_docker_customization>` for more information.

 Running ``setup.sh`` again can be used to re-deploy the containers, or if you prefer you can use the generated ``files/.output/<project_name>/docker-compose.yml`` directly with local tools.